Girgias/unify-typing-modes-rfc/README.md

 Due to the systematic use of the strict typing mode imposed by modern coding styles [6] many users do not understand what the scope of the declare is nor what it does.

-Many assume this makes PHP stricter in regards to type juggling when in reality it only affects the passing of inputs to function called in userland and the return value of custom userland functions.
+Many assume this makes PHP stricter in regards to type juggling when in reality it only affects the passing of scalar inputs to function called in userland, the scalar return value of custom userland functions, and setting a value to a typed scalar property.
+[11][12]

 It does not prevent types being juggled with the use of operators, nor functions which are called by the engine, even if the function is defined in userland with strict typing enabled.
 Prime examples of this are engine handlers such as the error, exception, and shutdown handlers.

 This means that at all time two set of typing rules need to be remembered, one too strict and one too lax.
-The solution to this is to make the coercive typing mode (the default) more sensible and stricter not using declares to make certain aspects of PHP's type juggling system stricter.
+The solution to this is to make the coercive typing mode (the default) more sensible and stricter; not using declares to make certain aspects of PHP's type juggling system stricter.

 #### 2. Too strict may lead to too lax